Impurity with a resonance in the vicinity of the Fermi energy: Model of an Impurity with a Resonance

 \section{Model of an Impurity with a Resonance}

 We consider a heavy impurity immersed in an ideal Fermi gas.
-The Hamiltonian of the system in the coordinate representation reads
+The Hamiltonian of the system in the coordinate representation reads as

-where $\Delta_i$ and $\bm{r}_i$ denote respectively the Laplacian and the coordinate of the $i$th fermion, $m$ is the mass of a fermion, $N$ is the number of particles in the bath, and $U$ is the impurity-fermion interaction potential.
-Without loss of generality, we assume that the system is confined in a three dimensional box of size $R$ with periodic boundary conditions, and use the system of units in which $\hbar\equiv1$ and $m\equiv1/2$.
+where $\Delta_i$ and $\bm{r}_i$ denote, respectively, the Laplacian and the coordinate of the $i$th fermion, $m$ is the mass of a fermion, $N$ is the number of particles in the bath, and $U$ is the impurity-fermion interaction potential.
+Without loss of generality, we assume that the system is confined to a three-dimensional box of size $R$ with periodic boundary conditions, and use the system of units in which $\hbar\equiv1$ and $m\equiv1/2$.
+Note that we have introduced the parameters $N$ and $R$ merely to define the model.
+In what follows, these parameters do not play a role: We calculate many-body properties either analytically in the thermodynamic limit ($N,R\to\infty$ with the fixed Fermi energy) or numerically with (sufficiently) large values of $N$ and~$R$.

 The ground state of Hamiltonian~\eqref{eq_hamiltonian_heavy} is the Slater determinant $\Psi(\bm{r}_1,...,\bm{r}_N)=(N!)^{-1/2}\det[\psi_j(\bm{r}_i)]_{i,j\leq N}$ over single-body wave functions $\psi_j(\bm{r}_i)$ that satisfy the Schr{\"o}dinger equation